Skip to content

 Pick multiple when you need both durable AND live views — they compose freely.

-Existing recorder interfaces are observers.
+Recorder interfaces are observers.
 Storage primitives are bookkeeping shelves.
-A real recorder picks ONE observer interface AND ONE storage shelf, combining them via extends + implements in a single class.
+A real recorder implements ONE observer interface AND owns ONE storage shelf, composing them in a single class.

-This is exactly how the existing BoundaryRecorder is built (in agentfootprint): it extends SequenceRecorder<DomainEvent> AND implements CombinedRecorder.
+This is exactly how the built-in recorders are built: CombinedNarrativeRecorder owns a sequence shelf AND implements CombinedRecorder.
 Same pattern; just pick the storage shelf that matches your data shape.

 For event streams where order matters and you want per-step lookup AND ordered iteration.